Shortland - Jesmond

 Shortland - Jesmond lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Shortland - Jesmond's population is around 14,279 as of Nov 2025.
-This reflects an increase of 1,686 people since the 2021 Census, which reported a population of 12,593 people.
-The change is inferred from the estimated resident population of 13,955 from the ABS as of June 2024 and an additional 284 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,123 persons per square kilometer.
-Shortland - Jesmond's growth rate of 13.4% since the 2021 census exceeded the non-metro area's growth rate of 5.1%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 94.8% of overall population gains during recent periods.
+Shortland - Jesmond's population is approximately 14,576 as of February 2026.
+This figure represents a growth of 1,983 people, an increase of 15.7% since the 2021 Census which reported a population of 12,593.
+This change is inferred from the estimated resident population of 13,955 in June 2024 and an additional 290 validated new addresses since the Census date.
+The population density ratio is approximately 1,146 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+Shortland - Jesmond's growth of 15.7% since the 2021 census exceeded the Rest of NSW's growth of 5.9%, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 94.8% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, placing Shortland - Jesmond in the top 10 percent of Australian non-metropolitan areas.
-The area is expected to increase by 7,725 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 51.8% over the 17 years.
+Future population trends predict exceptional growth, placing Shortland - Jesmond in the top 10 percent of Australian non-metropolitan areas.
+By 2041, the area is expected to increase by 7,725 persons based on the latest annual ERP population numbers, reflecting an overall increase of 48.7% over the 17 years.

 Frequently Asked Questions - Population